Blog

 Skills

 Provide a list of both soft skills (e.g., communication, teamwork) and hard skills (e.g., technical proficiencies, software expertise) that you have acquired throughout your education and career.
-Tailor these skills to reflect those that are relevant to the job you’re applying for.
+If you’re unsure about which skills to highlight, check out this guide on what skills to put on a CV to ensure you’re showcasing the most relevant and impactful skills for the job you’re applying for.

 Professional Experience and Professional Associations